Definition of Hedonic Framing:

 Similarly, two separate losses will be perceived to be less painful if combined into a single, larger loss.
+This is because the value curve for losses is convex.
 The chart below illustrates how people perceive the psychological value of gains and losses due to hedonic framing.
+Loss aversion is probably the most powerful force in keeping the status quo because people hate the feeling of regret and are less motivated by gains of an identical size.
+Most of our decisions are also made by our fast, intuitive System 1 mind which is heavily influenced by cognitive biases and rules of thumb (see heuristics).

 To maximise utility the psychologist and behavioural economist Richard Thaler identified four strategies of hedonic framing which best deal with joint outcomes.